 Economic Conditions.
 As a global investment firm, we are affected by financial and economic conditions globally.
-Global and regional economic conditions have substantial impact on our financial condition and results of operations, impacting the values of the investments we make, our ability to exit these investments profitably, our ability to raise capital from investors, and our ability to make new investments.
+Global and regional economic conditions, including those caused by the COVID-19 pandemic, have substantial impact on our financial condition and results of operations, impacting the values of the investments we make, our ability to exit these investments profitably, our ability to raise capital from investors, and our ability to make new investments.
 Financial and economic conditions in the United States, European Union, Japan, China, and other major economies are significant contributors to the global economy.

-In 2019, the U.S. economy grew at a solid pace, although the growth rate slowed compared to 2018 amid the U.S.-China trade dispute and a decelerating global economy.
-After cutting its benchmark interest rate three times in the second half of 2019, the U.S. Federal Reserve left the rate unchanged in December 2019 and signaled that rates would remain on hold in 2020.
-In the United States, real GDP growth is 2.3% for the full year ended December 31, 2019, compared to 2.9% in the prior year; the U.S. unemployment rate was 3.5% as of December 31, 2019, down from 3.9% as of December 31, 2018; U.S. core consumer price index was 2.3% on a year-over-year basis as of December 31, 2019, slightly up from 2.2% on a year-over-year basis as of December 31, 2018; and the effective federal funds rate set by the U.S. Federal Reserve was 1.6% as of December 31, 2019, down from 2.4% as of December 31, 2019.
+In 2020, the U.S. economy experienced a sharp contraction in the first half of the year, as a result of COVID-19, expanded significantly in the third quarter, as states began to reopen, and experienced moderate growth in the fourth quarter as new COVID-19 restrictions and closures took effect in parts of the country that faced a resurgence of the virus.
+In the United States, real GDP contracted 3.5% for the full year ended December 31, 2020, compared to expansion of 2.2% in the prior year; the U.S. unemployment rate was 6.7% as of December 31, 2020, up from 3.6% as of December 31, 2019; the U.S. core consumer price index was 1.6% on a year-over-year basis as of December 31, 2020, down from 2.3% on a year-over-year basis as of December 31, 2019; and the effective federal funds rate set by the U.S. Federal Reserve was 0.1% as of December 31, 2020, down from 1.6% as of December 31, 2019.

-In 2019, the European Union's economic growth slowed down, with fourth quarter growth stalling almost to zero, and the economies of France and Italy contracting in the quarter.
-In the Euro Area, real GDP growth is estimated to be 1.2% for the year ended December 31, 2019 down from 1.9% in the prior year; the Euro Area unemployment rate was 7.4% as of December 31, 2019, down from 7.8% as of December 31, 2018; Euro Area core inflation was 1.3% on a year-over-year basis as of December 31, 2019, up from 0.9% as of December 31, 2018; and the short-term benchmark interest rate set by the European Central Bank was 0.0% as of December 31, 2019, unchanged from December 31, 2018.
+In 2020, the European Union's economy faced similar challenges due to COVID-19.
+Following the sharp downturn in the first half of the year, the signs of rebound in the third quarter were cut short in the fourth quarter as certain countries in Europe, including France, Germany, Belgium, Ireland and England, reimposed restrictions and lock-downs as the number of COVID-19 cases surged across Europe.
+In the Euro Area, real GDP is estimated to have contracted by 7.2% for the year ended December 31, 2020, compared to expansion of 1.3% in the prior year; the Euro Area unemployment rate was 8.3% as of December 31, 2020, up from 7.4% as of December 31, 2019; Euro Area core inflation was 0.2% on a year-over-year basis as of December 31, 2020, down from 1.3% on a year-over-year basis as of December 31, 2019; and the short-term benchmark interest rate set by the European Central Bank was 0.0% as of December 31, 2020, unchanged from December 31, 2019.

-In 2019, Japanese economic growth slowed down in the second half of the year, with fourth quarter GDP expected to have contracted.
-China's economic growth in 2019 recorded one of the slowest rates of growth in recent years, although it was in line with the official target range provided by the Chinese government earlier in the year.
-Both Japan and China suffered from the U.S.-China trade tensions and soft global demand.
-The recent outbreak of coronavirus (COVID-19) in the region has added pressure to the economic outlook for both countries.
-In Japan, the short-term benchmark interest rate set by the Bank of Japan was -0.1% as of December 31, 2019, unchanged from December 31, 2018; and in China, reported real GDP is estimated to be 6.1% in the year ended December 31, 2019, below the 6.7% reported for the year ended December 31, 2018.
+In 2020, Japan's economy experienced a record COVID-19-related decline in the second quarter, but exhibited signs of slow recovery in the second half of the year.
+In China, after the emergence of COVID-19 in the first quarter and the government's efforts to control the spread, its economy experienced a moderate but steady growth for the remainder of the year.
+In Japan, the short-term benchmark interest rate set by the Bank of Japan was -0.1% as of December 31, 2020, unchanged from December 31, 2019; and in China, reported real GDP growth is estimated to be 2.3% for the year ended December 31, 2020, below the 6.0% reported for the year ended December 31, 2019.